 There are some authors who stretch the reasonable boundaries of book promotion ideas

-Here is a short list of nine very annoying book promotion ideas that I have received and experienced by authors who are of course desperate to sell their books, but will fail very badly.
+Here is a short list of nine very annoying methods that I have received and experienced by newly published authors who are of course desperate to sell their books, but will all fail very badly.

 All of these techniques are irritating and will drive away potential readers and book buyers.

-If you want to sell your books, the following book promotion ideas are definitely ones to avoid at all costs.
+If you want to sell your books, the following ideas are definitely ones to avoid at all costs.

-However, read on after these nine bad ideas, and read about three book promotion ideas that do work.
+However, read on after these nine bad ideas, and then read about three ideas that do work.

 1. Thank you and buy my book!

-How many times have I followed an author on social media, only to be hit immediately with ‘Thank you for following me, and here’s the link to my book.‘
+How many times have I followed an author on social media, only to be hit immediately with ‘Thank you for following me, and here’s the link to my Kindle ebook.‘

 2. Unfollow all new followers, and block them!